Occupational therapy and physiotherapy

 Your questions answered

-What is the Independence and Well-being Service?
+What is the Occupational therapy and physiotherapy service?

-Can I use this Service?
+Can I use this service?

-Anyone in Luton and south Bedfordshire with a long-term, palliative condition can be referred to the Service by their GP, consultant or specialist nurse.
+Anyone in Luton and south Bedfordshire with a long-term, palliative condition can be referred to the service by their GP, consultant or specialist nurse.

-What symptoms can the Service help with?
+What symptoms can the service help with?

 Palliative rehabilitation can help improve and ease many symptoms including breathlessness, pain, fatigue, reduced mobility and physical activity, low mood, altered body image, loss of identity/role and the lasting effects of treatment.

-How can I get to use the Service?
+How can I get to use the service?